-- The evaluation of the Company's directors received the average score of 4.14 out 5, which is considered to be in a Good level. - The evaluation of the Audit Committees received the average score of 4.13 out of 5, which is considered to be in a Good level. - The evaluation of the Recruitment and Remuneration Committees received the average score of 4.46 out of 5, which is considered to be in an Excellent level. - The individual (self) evaluation of the directors received the average acore of 4.23 out of 5, which is considered to be in an Excellent level. - The individual (self) evaluation of the Audit Committee received the average score of 3.71 out of 5, which is considered to be in a Good level. - The individual (self) evaluation of the Recruitment and Remuneration Committee received the average score of 3.94 out of 5, which is considered to be in an a Good level. - The evaluation of the Managing Director received the average score of 3.55 out of 5, which is considered to be in a Good level.
+- The evaluation of the Board of Director received the average score of 4.38 out 5, which is considered to be in an Excellent level. - The evaluation of the Audit Committees received the average score of 4.30 out of 5, which is considered to be in an Excellent level. - The evaluation of the Recruitment & Remuneration Committees received the average score of 4.0 out of 5, which is considered to be in a Good level. - The individual (self) evaluation of the directors received the average acore of 4.25 out of 5, which is considered to be in an Excellent level. - The individual (self) evaluation of the Audit Committees received the average score of 4.14 out of 5, which is considered to be in a Good level. - The individual (self) evaluation of the Recruitment & Remuneration Committees received the average score of 3.89 out of 5, which is considered to be in an a Good level. - The evaluation of the Managing Director received the average score of 3.51 out of 5, which is considered to be in a Good level.

 In addition, the Board of Directors requires all managing directors to evaluate themselves to compare with the result of operation, whereby the Board of Directors evaluate in the evaluation form which has revised to suit the Company business.
-The Board of Directors has assigned the duty to the Chairman of the Board to announce the result of evaluation to the managing director of the company and the Board of Directors.
+The Board of Directors has assigned the duty to the Chairman of the Board of Director to announce the result of evaluation to the managing director of the company and the Board of Directors.